 Karen Phillips, FASLA, Former Director of Sustainability, NYS Homes & Community Renewal

 Amanda L. Miller, AIA, NOMA, Learning Network Expansion Manager, Reimagining the Civic Commons; Co-Chair, AIANY Diversity and Inclusion Committee

-Peggy Peña, AIA, NOMA, Architectural Intern, Amie Gross Architects; Co-Chair, AIANY Diversity and Inclusion Committee; Co-Chair, NYCOBA NOMA Project Pipeline
+Peggy Peña, NOMA, Architectural Intern, Amie Gross Architects; Co-Chair, AIANY Diversity and Inclusion Committee; Co-Chair, NYCOBA NOMA Project Pipeline

 About the Speakers:

 Steven Davis, a lifelong New Yorker, is a partner at Davis Brody Bond.
 Mr. Davis has developed a focus on spaces that express the relationship between user, physical environment and surrounding community.
 His portfolio includes a diverse range of cultural, institutional, and corporate projects reflecting his ability to unite complex programmatic requirements with innovative design solutions.
 He is the designer of the National September 11 Memorial Museum at the World Trade Center, which involved complex security and sustainability measures, coordination of an enormous consultant team, and interaction between numerous public and private stakeholders.
 Mr. Davis has also designed many research and manufacturing facilities, on three continents, several of which garnered awards and recognition including American Institute of Architects Awards for Excellence in Design.
 Mr. Davis received the Presidential Award for Design Excellence for his design of the Data Processing Center for the US Bureau of the Census.
 He is active in the design community, serving as a juror in many architectural design competitions and has been an invited critic at numerous universities.